ConnexonSystems/dockex/docs/ubuntu_1804_install.md

 ```

 Dockex will then build and run its microservices.
 You can monitor its progress by watching currently running Docker
 containers with the following.
-Hit ctrl-C to exit.
+Hit ctrl-c to exit.

 ```
 watch -n 1 docker container ls